01 of 16

 14 of 16

 15 of 16

 Mature Olive Trees

-Mature olive trees in a Los Angeles backyard are surrounded by gravel and a thick carpet of lawn and more pea gravel for excellent drainage.
-Designed by Garden of Eva the yard is filled with drought tolerant plants and hardscape.
+Mature olive trees in this Los Angeles backyard are surrounded by gravel and a thick carpet of lawn and more pea gravel for excellent drainage.
+Designed by Garden of Eva the yard is filled with drought-tolerant plants and hardscape.
 Trees are affected by drought and owners often fail to water them, thinking that established specimens will survive.
 Young trees should be watered twice per week, while established trees should be watered directly beneath the foliage and canopy.
-Also apply mulch to retain much-needed moisture.Continue to 16 of 16 below.
+Also, apply mulch to retain much-needed moisture.Continue to 16 of 16 below.

 16 of 16